YottaDB/YDBDoc/AdminOpsGuide/gtcm.rst

    GDE> ch -seg DEFAULT -file=NODE2:/testarea/yottadb/database/data.dat GDE> exit

 This example creates a local Global Directory, mapping all global names to the database file /testarea/yottadb/database/data.dat.
-Note that some of the key-words have been truncated to permit the example to appear on a single line.
+Note that some of the key-words have been truncated.

 **On NODE2**:

 Create a database file on server Node2:

-Change directory (cd) to the specified location (that is /testarea/yottadb/database)
+Change directory (cd) to the specified location (that is /testarea/yottadb/database).

-Create a global directory
+Create a global directory.

 .. parsed-literal::
    $ GDE